mckeeh3/akka-typed-java-cluster-aware/README.md

 The `pingUpColleagues` method does the heavy lifting.
 It is responsible for only sending ping messages to the other registered actors that are running on Akka cluster nodes in an "up" state.
 Also, note that a message is sent to the HTTP server actor passing along a message that contains ping statistics that are shown on the dashboard.

-The `onPing` method is invoked When a ping message is received.
+The `onPing` method is invoked when a ping message is received.

 ~~~java
 private Behavior<Message> onPing(Ping ping) {